Revanth1902/Revanth1902/README.md

 👋 Hi, I'm Revanth, a Computer Engineering graduate with a passion for web development.

-🚀 I specialize in React, JavaScript, HTML, CSS, and I'm always eager to learn more.
+🚀 I specialize in React, JavaScript, HTML, CSS, Tailwind CSS and I'm always eager to learn more.
 Currently diving into new technologies and enhancing my skills.

 💻 Tech Stack:
    - React.js | JavaScript